Use case

 What is the best next page after this one?

-The quick start is the best next stop because it shows the smallest useful tracked workflow before you expand into browser, reporting, and transport-specific detail.
+The quick start is the best next stop because it shows the smallest useful request-step workflow before you expand into browser, reporting, and transport-specific detail.

 Related